Brute Force Attack

 • Character Set Size: 94 (26 uppercases + 26 lowercases + 10 digits + 32 special characters)

-• Password Length: 12 characters
+• Passphrase Length: 12 characters

-• scrypt Parameters: (N: 2^15, r: 8, p: 5)
+• Scrypt Parameters: (N: 2^15, r: 8, p: 5)

-• scrypt Computation Time: Approximately 0.5 seconds on a modern CPU.
+• Scrypt Computation Time: Approximately 0.5 seconds on a modern CPU.
 For the sake of this analysis, we assume an ASIC speed-up factor of 10^6, making it 5 * 10^-7 seconds per computation.

 Analysis

-• Size of Possible Password Space:
+• Size of Possible Passphrase Space:

 • Hashes per Second by Fastest ASIC: